District 1 Atlanta

 Attend parent meetings.

-In addition to the Back to School Night and the last meeting in May (which are both mandatory), there will be parent teacher meetings in the evening every other month throughout the year.
+In addition to the Back to School Night (mandatory), there will be parent teacher meetings in the evening every other month throughout the year.
 Dates for these meetings are noted in your calendar.

 This multi-level participation in the Preschool enables parents to share in their child's Preschool experience, ensures a quality program through the combined efforts and talents of the entire Preschool community, and provides an opportunity to share and grow in our parenting roles in an atmosphere of mutual support.
 Further, it provides an environment where children learn cooperation from the example of their parents and teachers working closely together.
 The experiences gained in Preschool participation also aid parents in acquiring skills necessary to become effective advocates for their child's future educational experiences and opportunities.